November 11-15 2024 is Geography Awareness Week.

 #5.
 The most common city name in the United States is Franklin, with 31.
 There are 26 cities in the world with a single letter as its name, two of which are located in America: B, Ohio and Y, Alaska.
 The original name of Los Angeles was El Pueblo de Nuestra Señora la Reina de los Ángeles del Río de Porciúncula.
 Translated in English it means The Town of Our Lady the Queen of Angels of the Porciúncula River.

 #6.
 Africa includes 54 countries and over 2000 languages spoken.
 There are over 500 languages in Nigeria alone!
 The most widely spoken language is Hausa, which is the first language of over 35 million Africans and another 15 million people in other parts of the world.

 #7.
 Canada contains over 300,000 islands, some of which are available for purchase for less than $1 million.
 The largest of these islands include Vancouver Island and Newfoundland.

 #8.
 About 90% of the world’s population lives in the Northern Hemisphere.
 The only Southern Hemisphere nations that contain more than 50 million people are Indonesia and Brazil, at 227 million and 192 million, respectively.

 #9.
-The Amazon rainforest represents more than half of the world’s rainforests and produces more than 20% the world’s oxygen supply, contains 20% of all of the world’s plant and birds, and 10% of the world’s mammal species.
-10% of the forest has been lost to agriculture in the last 50 years, with some forecasting the loss of the entire rain forest by 2030.
+The Amazon rainforest represents more than half of the world’s rainforests and produces more than 20% of the world’s oxygen supply, contains 20% of all of the world’s plants and birds, and 10% of the world’s mammal species.
+10% of the forest has been lost to agriculture in the last 50 years, with some forecasting the loss of the entire rainforest by 2030.